| 9.1 Dealing with Syntax ErrorsThe first type of error you will encounter is the one

 column in the JSP source file.
 Unfortunately, Tomcat 4 doesn't implement this feature

 yet, but will hopefully do so in a future version.
+We look at a few EL syntax error examples in

 this section so you can see what to expect when you use the